JetJadeja/flash-lender/README.md

 `Borrower` contracts must inherit from the `IBorrower` interface.
 The `Lender` contract will then call the `Borrower.borrow()` function.
 To repay, the borrower must run the `Lender.repayTokens()` function.

+### Tests
+To test, you can run: `npx truffle test`.
+This will run the JS Tests within the test directory.

+### Migrations
+To migrate, you can run: `npx truffle migrate <network>`.
+If you do not choose a network, it will deploy to the default one in `truffle-config.js`